Master of Laws Degree

 Master of Laws (LL.M.)
 Degree Requirements

-1. Completion of 24 credit hours.
-For taxation, 18 of the 24 credit hours must be taken from the list of required and elective courses provided for each program.
+1. Completion of 24 credit hours: 18 of the 24 credit hours must be taken from the list of required and elective courses provided for each program.
 For the Masters of Laws, the student must take four required courses (unless an equivalent course was taken in an accredited U.S. J.D. program), and elective courses as required for the specific emphasis area or as approved by the academic advisor.

 3. Completion of all required courses.
 See the "Required Courses" for each program.